mikkelbue/tinyDA/README.md

 idata = tda.to_inference_data(my_chains, level='coarse', burnin=20000)
 ```

-The `idata' object can then be used with the ArviZ diagnostics suite to e.g. get MCMC statistics, plot the traces and so on.
+The `idata` object can then be used with the ArviZ diagnostics suite to e.g. get MCMC statistics, plot the traces and so on.

 # TODO
 * ~~Parallel multi-chain sampling~~